LAPA Flight 3142: Analysis

-"In its final run after failing to take off, the aircraft hit a Chrysler Neon car that was travelling on the Rafael Obligado road that crosses the projection of Runway 13.
-The car's fuel in contact with sparks from the sliding fuselage against the tarmac and the dragged automobile possibly ignited a fire on the left front side of the aircraft, which grew from rupture of the wings which spilled jet fuel of type JP-1.
-Also, as a result of a gas regulator plant being hit, a gas leak developed.
-The fire moved to the back of the aircraft, covering it entirely."

-After impact against the embankment, but before catching fire, a flight attendant attempted to hold and operate a fire extinguisher, but she didn't succeed because it was already very hot.
-She also unsuccessfully tried to open the rear right door that was jammed —probably due to deformation.
-Finally, another flight attendant succeeded in opening the rear left door allowing several passengers to be evacuated before the fire propagated itself.
+After impact against the embankment, but before catching fire, a flight attendant attempted to operate a fire extinguisher, but did not succeed because the cabin had already reached high temperatures.
+She also unsuccessfully tried to open the rear right door that was jammed – probably due to deformation.
+Finally, another flight attendant succeeded in opening the rear left door allowing several passengers to be evacuated before the fire spread.
 The right side of the fuselage showed an opening, through which a few passengers escaped.

-On the doors, preliminary versions of the report added that "the front left slide L1, of grey colour, was found deployed but unpressurised", which means a much greater effort was needed to open the door.
+Regarding the doors, preliminary versions of the report added that "the front left slide L1, of grey colour, was found deployed but unpressurised", which means a much greater than normal effort was needed to open the door.
 The early reports also considered that the absence of a food or drinks trolley in the rear galley of the aircraft helped, since walking distance to the exit was notably reduced.

 Fire units from the airport, as well as the Federal Police, and the Naval Prefecture fought the fire.
 The evacuation operation was directed by the city's Medical Emergency Attention Service (SAME), which used 15 ambulances of their own as well as some from private hospitals.
 Based on the severity of their injuries, the casualties were taken to different treatment centres.